salil-sudo/arcoricer/README.md

 </p>

+#### Please read the instructions here carefully before installling anything

 ## What is this?

 This is a side-project I made to make my life easier when I want to migrate to a new machine or clean format my own machine and have my customized setup in place without much effort.
 I made one simple shell script that does it all.
 Some features of my setup are mentioned in my personal config [repo](https://github.com/salil-sudo/arcorice).
 Any feature update will be mentioned [there](https://github.com/salil-sudo/arcorice) and not here.
 Although this repository and my personal config [repo](https://github.com/salil-sudo/arcorice) are almost same.
 I prefer to keep them separate.
+This script is aimed to rice bspwm and not GNOME.
+I keep GNOME as a fallback DE and for some it's utilities.

 #### Warning: Use this autoricer at your own risk.
 Best thing to do is install it on a freshly erased drive.
 Dont forget to backup your data before you do anything (Unless you know what you are doing :wink:)